7 Extraordinary Van Gogh Paintings You’ve Probably Never Seen

-Exactly 126 years ago Vincent van Gogh died in his bed, suffering from a gunshot wound from two days before.
-It has always been assumed that he committed suicide and shot himself in the chest, but recently another conception, that he was shot accidentally by a boy he knew, who had “a malfunctioning gun”, gained popularity.
-More about it you will find in our free mobile app DailyArt (download it for iOS/Android).
-Here, we wanted to focus on something extraordinary and show you 7 van Gogh’s masterpieces you have probably never seen.
-Everyone knows Starry Night and here we want to go beyond that.
+Today, we wanted to focus on something extraordinary and show you 7 of Van Gogh’s paintings you’ve probably never seen.
+Everyone knows The Starry Night, and here we want to go beyond that.
 These pieces are not typical for his oeuvre and probably this is the reason why they are not that popular.
 Enjoy!

-This painting shows an evening at the Folies-Arlésiennes, a dance hall on Boulevard des Lices in Arles.
-It was created in mid-December, when van Gogh worked again together with Paul Gauguin.
+This Van Gogh painting shows an evening at the Folies-Arlésiennes, a dance hall on Boulevard des Lices in Arles.
+It was created in mid-December, when Van Gogh worked again with Paul Gauguin.
 The two men dreamt of founding a “studio of the Midi” but quickly Van Gogh’s character was too intense for Gauguin.
-Anyway, Gauguin’s influence is clear here as Van Gogh scrupulously applied the principles of cloisonnism developed by his friend.
-The reference to Japanese art is also evident, with the unusual elevation of the horizon, and in the strange, decorative foreground where the curves and counter curves of the hair are dominant.
+Anyway, Gauguin’s influence is clear here, as Van Gogh scrupulously applied the principles of cloisonné frequently used by his friend.
+The reference to Japanese art is also evident, with the unusual elevation of the horizon and in the strange, decorative foreground where the curves and counter curves of the hair are dominant.

 4. The Raising of Lazarus (after Rembrandt)

 Van Gogh created various sketches of this subject.
-This painting was created before them, during his stay in Paris.
-It featured an aspect of realism.
+This Van Gogh painting was created before them, during his stay in Paris.
+It features an aspect of realism.
 Van Gogh also painted other sculptures.

-6. Head of a skeleton with a burning cigarette, 1886
+6. Head of a Skeleton with a Burning Cigarette

 Van Gogh created this rather macabre painting while he was at the art academy in Antwerp.
-It was probably painted as a humorous comment on conservative academic practices – before painting live human models, the academic routine would have included studies of skeletons, to develop an understanding of human anatomy, and van Gogh was bored to death with it.
-It is also considered a vanitas or memento mori, at a time when Van Gogh himself was in a poor health.
-Although often interpreted as a criticism of smoking, Van Gogh was a keen smoker himself, and continued to smoke until his death in 1890.
+It was probably painted as a humorous comment on conservative academic practices – before painting live human models, the academic routine would have included studies of skeletons, to develop an understanding of human anatomy, and Van Gogh was bored to death with it.
+It is also considered a vanitas, or memento mori, at a time when Van Gogh himself was in poor health.
+Although often interpreted as a criticism of smoking, Van Gogh was a keen smoker himself and continued to smoke until his death in 1890.